September 25, 2023

-To help your struggling reader maintain the gains she’s made in school this past year, make reading a priority this summer.
+To help your struggling reader maintain the gains they’ve made in school this past year, make reading a priority this summer.
 All students, but especially those with learning challenges are at risk for the “summer slide” or taking a step backward in skill development over the long break from school.
 Research shows you can stem the slide by making reading a daily priority during summer vacation.
 Here are some tips to help make that happen.

 - Visit the local library regularly.
 The librarian is a great resource who can point your child in the right direction for age- and reading-level appropriate material of interest.